-Ruth Jones is an independent non-profit/philanthropy consultant.
-She recently returned to Australia after more than 12 years in North America, 10 of these as CEO of the Social Venture Partners Network, the largest network of engaged donors operating globally.
-Previous to this, Ruth held senior roles at Community Foundations of Canada and Philanthropy Australia.
+Ruth Jones is Director, Global Markets, for AVPN, a funders’ network based in Singapore.
+Prior to this, she was CEO of the Social Venture Partners Network and held senior roles at Community Foundations of Canada and Philanthropy Australia.
 She was Chief Executive of the Australian Film Institute before moving to the field of philanthropy.

-Michael Sokulski is a chartered accountant and finance professional currently leading the financial accounting team at Medibank.
-Michael previously worked with Ernst & Young for 10 years where he accumulated significant experience in the accounting field, including delivery of financial assurance projects, internal audits, compliance work, financial reporting analysis and accounting advice across a broad spectrum of private and public clients.
+Michael Sokulski is a chartered accountant and finance professional.
+Michael has worked at Medibank and previously worked 10 years with Ernst & Young where he accumulated significant experience in the accounting field, including the delivery of financial assurance projects, internal audits, compliance work, financial reporting analysis and accounting advice across a broad spectrum of private and public clients.
 He has advised on a variety of transactions including IPOs, acquisitions and business divestments.
 Michael has also chaired the Young Professionals’ Panel for the Institute of Chartered Accountants, promoting the interests of young members and driving engagement with the broader community.

 Antonia Syme AM

 Antonia Syme AM is the Director of the Australian Tapestry Workshop (ATW) in Melbourne.
-She has worked for many years in the arts and cultural sector as a director, consultant, conservator and curator.
-She is Director of Syme Dodson Consulting and was Director of Artbank for over 10 years.
-Her experience has spanned both the private and public sector, in Australian cultural institutions and as Co-Director of the Syme Dodson Gallery in Sydney.
-Antonia was the Chair of Craft Australia from 2009 to 2011 and was on the Board from 2007.
-Board and committee memberships include the NSW National Trust’s Museums and Collections Committee, the Federal Government’s Taxation Incentives for the Arts Committee, the Heritage Council (NSW) Maritime Archaeological Advisory Panel, the Sydney College of the Arts Board and the Camden Park Preservation Committee.
+She has worked for many years cultural sector as a director, consultant, conservator and curator.
+She was Director of Artbank, for ten years, and worked in federal and state cultural institutions and as Co-Director of Syme Dodson Gallery in Sydney.
+Board and committee memberships have included the Federal Government’s Taxation Incentives for the Arts Committee, NSW National Trust’s Museums and Collections Committee, Craft Australia, the Heritage Council (NSW) Maritime Archaeological Advisory Panel, the Sydney College of the Arts Board, the Camden Park Preservation Committee.